A tour of Glasgow

 Prepare for a city like no other, with so much to see and explore Holiday Inn Express Glasgow has made it somewhat easier for you to plan a perfect day.
 Have a look at our visitor guide and sample the Glasgow way of life.

 Start your day by heading to the Glasgow Botanic Gardens.
-Located in the eclectic West End, the Botanic Gardens have stood as a green oasis, filled with tropical plants and tree from the far reaches of the globe and a striking range of Victorian glasshouses.
+Located in the eclectic West End, the Botanic Gardens have stood like a green oasis, filled with tropical plants and tree from the far reaches of the globe and a striking range of Victorian glasshouses.

-With a programme of exciting events on every month, the gardens are a perfect place to spend a morning at any time of the year.
+With a programme of exciting events every month, the gardens are a perfect place to spend a morning at any time of the year.